MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-large-index.md

 > [!NOTE]
 > The strategies described in this article assume a single large data source.
 If your solution requires indexing from multiple data sources, see [Index multiple data sources in Azure AI Search](/samples/azure-samples/azure-search-dotnet-scale/multiple-data-sources/) for a recommended approach.

-## Index large data using the push APIs
+## Index data using the push APIs

-*Push* APIs, such as [Documents Index REST API](/rest/api/searchservice/documents) or the [IndexDocuments method (Azure SDK for .NET)](/dotnet/api/azure.search.documents.searchclient.indexdocuments), are the most prevalent form of indexing in Azure AI Search.
+*Push* APIs, such as the [Documents Index REST API](/rest/api/searchservice/documents) or the [IndexDocuments method (Azure SDK for .NET)](/dotnet/api/azure.search.documents.searchclient.indexdocuments), are the most prevalent form of indexing in Azure AI Search.
 For solutions that use a push API, the strategy for long-running indexing has one or both of the following components:

 + Batching documents
 + Managing threads